 If using the stockpot in the oven, keeping the temperature at a low 250 to 275 degrees Fahrenheit will allow it to function as a Dutch oven.
 As with the cooktop preparation, you should check the liquid levels regularly and top up if required.

 7. Soup Pot

-Using the Soup Pot in the same way as the stockpot you will achieve the same outcomes.
-Make sure that lids and handles are conventional oven-safe if that is a cooking requirement.
+Using the Soup Pot in the same way as the stockpot, you will achieve the same outcomes.
+Ensure that lids and handles are conventional oven-safe if that is a cooking requirement.

-Dutch oven and braisers can prepare almost all of the same dishes with a little adaptation.
-The main difference being the circumference and the high of the pots’ sides.
+Dutch ovens and braisers can prepare almost all the same dishes with a little adaptation.
+The main difference is the circumference and the high of the pots’ sides.
 This type of cookware functions well in a home oven, and cooking time will be similar.

-If you have a braiser instead of a Dutch oven you can certainly adapt recipes suit.
+If you have a braiser instead of a Dutch oven, you can certainly adapt recipes to suit.

-This particular skillet is good for sauteing, searing, frying and you could probably cook a roast in the oven.
-You would not be able to slow cook or stew as the sides are not high enough and there is no cover.
+This particular cast-iron skillet is good for sauteing, searing, and frying.
+It is suitable to cook a roast in the oven with its oven-safe handles.
+You would be unable to slow cook or stew as the sides are not high enough, and there is no cover.

 10. Frying Pan

-A frying pan will need a lid to work as effectively as a Dutch oven.
-As with the other appliances, this is a great substitute for a Dutch oven because you can saute and sear in the pan add other ingredients and simmer over low heat until cooked as desired.
+A frying pan requires a lid to work as effectively as a Dutch oven.
+As with the other appliances, this is a great substitute for a Dutch oven because you can saute and sear in the pan, add other ingredients, and simmer over low heat until cooked as desired.

-Baking in this pan will not be possible.
+Baking in a hot oven with this pan will not be possible.